tkiruthika/stock-analysis/README.md

 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single
     Dim endTime  As Single

     yearValue = InputBox("What year would you like to run the analysis on?")

     startTime = Timer

-    Worksheets("All Stocks Analysis").Activate
+    'Format the output sheet on All Stocks Analysis worksheet Worksheets("All Stocks Analysis").Activate

     Range("A1").Value = "All Stocks (" + yearValue + ")"

+    'Create a header row
     Cells(3, 1).Value = "Ticker"
     Cells(3, 2).Value = "Total Daily Volume"
     Cells(3, 3).Value = "Return"

+    'Initialize array of all tickers
     Dim tickers(12) As String

     tickers(0) = "AY"